zimmerlab/EmpiReS/README.md

         -gtf EXAMPLES/Homo_sapiens.GRCh37.75.gtf \
         -genome EXAMPLES/HUMAN_GENOME_GRCh37.75/Homo_sapiens.GRCh37.75.dna.toplevel.fa \
         -genomeidx EXAMPLES/HUMAN_GENOME_GRCh37.75/Homo_sapiens.GRCh37.75.dna.toplevel.fa.fai \
-        -o EXAMPLES/mapping_reads_to_ECMs/human.GRCh37.65.ecm.ref
+        -o EXAMPLES/mapping_reads_to_ECMs/human.GRCh37.75.ecm.ref

-This will create the file `EXAMPLES/mapping\_reads\_to\_ECMs/human.GRCh37.65.ecm.ref` which is a binary index file that is used by the EC-contextmap mapper.
+This will create the file `EXAMPLES/mapping_reads_to_ECMs/human.GRCh37.75.ecm.ref` which is a binary index file that is used by the EC-ContextMap mapper.

-The mapping using the EC-contextmap mapper takes advantage of the context of all reads, therefore all samples are mapped together.
+The mapping using the EC-ContextMap mapper takes advantage of the context of all reads, therefore all samples are mapped together.
 The inputs of the `ecmapper` task are: